daFoggo/Kiosk_Appointment_Booking/README.md

 # 1. About
-- A simple project base for React and Shadcn.
-Which include some common Shadcn components and Reusable Charts
-- NextJS is not used here
+- A page that help guest book appointment for Kiosk Receptionist system

 # 2. Libraries
 - React